Samsung to Stop Production of Memory Chips After 96 Percent Drop in Profit

 The industry has been slowly recovering from the shortage of chips over the past couple of years.
 But the semiconductor manufacturers are finding it challenging to balance the inventories and current demands.
 One of the analysts’ reports that the market for end-product manufacturers slowed after the overall economy slowed down.
 Thus, the manufacturers stopped ordering chips.
 According to the information, Samsung resisted the move to cut memory chip production compared to its other market competitors.
 Now, investors are of hope that Samsung's announcement is a sign of a market recovery in the semiconductor industry.

-Value of AI Chip Market
+Value of the AI chip market

 Latest News